-This is Banco Popular de Puerto Rico’s ‘Most Popular Song’ campaign and it took top PR honours at this year’s Cannes Lions International Festival of Creativity (that last word in this long-standing annual awards event is a recent addition).
+This is Banco Popular de Puerto Rico’s ‘Most Popular Song’ campaign and it took top PR honours at this year’s Cannes Lions International Festival of Creativity (that last word in the title of these long-standing annual awards is a recent addition).
 It may have been a worthy winner from a creative perspective but I’ll bet many clients who pay advertising and PR agencies for ideas were left wondering, as I was, if the campaign actually achieved its stated aim: to persuade the 60% of Puerto Rico’s population that currently live off welfare payments to get themselves a job and start contributing financially to society.

 I’m waiting for a definitive answer from Gail Heimann of Weber Shandwick, who led the jury.
 If it turns out that the campaign didn’t include any measurement of that one, clearly-stated purpose, then the fact that it became a Cannes Lions award winner stinks; it does everyone in PR a disservice and shows that the advertising world still values creative ideas over delivering results for clients.
 May I suggest that the venerable crowd of creative luvvies at Cannes change the name of this event to the ‘Cannes Festival of Effective Communications Campaigns’.
 That way, they’ll never lose sight of the need to deliver what clients pay them for.